-We’re very interested in publishing articles by other writers weather you are just starting out or a seasoned journalist.
+We’re very interested in publishing articles by other writers whether you are just starting out or a seasoned journalist.

 How to Pitch

 If you want to discuss publishing something just get in contact and let us know what you want to write about.

 Topics we’re interested in are:

 - DAWs: We Love Ableton Live and Logic but are looking for writers who use Cubase, Pro Tools, Reaper, FL Studio and Reason too. example.

 - Max/MSP, Max4Live, Reaktor, OSC: Anything that doesn’t fit in the above that leans more towards the programming end of the spectrum. example.

 - Modular Synthesis, DIY, hardware: Who doesn’t have a mild fetish for these topics? example.

 - Music Theory: We’re interested in bringing a fresh approach to it without compromising content. example.

 - Case Studies: Want to deconstruct a song?
 We love these. example.

 - How To’s: There’s nothing like a thorough set of well written instructions. example.

 - Lists: Want to share your top 8 flangers for under £50?
 Would love to hear about them. example.

 - Anything else?: We’re pretty broad-minded, and so long as it’s fits somewhere on the site, we’ll find a place for it.

 Comments, Corrections, DMCA and Miscellaneous